sphinx-doc/sphinx/Doc-3k/library/xml.sax.reader.rst

 .. class:: AttributesImpl(attrs)

-   This is an implementation of the :class:`Attributes` interface (XXX reference: attributes-objects.html) (see section :ref:`attributes-objects`).
+   This is an implementation of the :class:`Attributes` interface (see section :ref:`attributes-objects`).
 This is a dictionary-like object which represents the element attributes in a :meth:`startElement` call.
 In addition to the most useful dictionary operations, it supports a number of other methods as described by the interface.
 Objects of this class should be instantiated by readers; *attrs* must be a dictionary-like object containing a mapping from attribute names to attribute values.

 .. class:: AttributesNSImpl(attrs, qnames)

    Namespace-aware variant of :class:`AttributesImpl`, which will be passed to :meth:`startElementNS`.
 It is derived from :class:`AttributesImpl`, but understands attribute names as two-tuples of *namespaceURI* and *localname*.
 In addition, it provides a number of methods expecting qualified names as they appear in the original document.
-This class implements the :class:`AttributesNS` interface (XXX reference: attributes-ns-objects.html) (see section :ref:`attributes-ns-objects`).
+This class implements the :class:`AttributesNS` interface (see section :ref:`attributes-ns-objects`).

 .. _xmlreader-objects: